BinaryAnalysisPlatform/bap-tutorial/README.md

 ### Defining the Command Line Interface

-We will create a `Cmdline` module with the defintion of our command line interface.
+We will create a `Cmdline` module with the definition of our command line interface.
 It is not required to put the code in a separate module, but it looks cleaner and makes it easier for a reader to identify that this particular section of code deals with the command line interface